Osteopathic approaches to the equine patient- Level one

 Due to ongoing changes in the political landscape of animal manual medicine in the UK and Europe, AOI has open its doors to non-osteopaths for a number of years now.
 This is because (whilst osteopathy and its philosophies are firmly embedded into our teaching strategy), animal health and welfare is at the heart of what we do and that is best supported by well trained practitioners with the right educational background.

-In line with the above statement, students who wish to apply for the Online Enhanced Interaction Pathway or the Masterclass Pathway and aren’t currently registered with a regulating governing body (such as GOsC, GCC, HCPC or RCVS) will be asked to map their past qualifications against our academic entry criteria.
+In line with the above statement, students who wish to apply for the Online Enhanced Interaction Pathway or the Masterclass Pathway and aren’t currently registered with a regulating governing body (such as GOsC, GCC, HCPC or RCVS) will be asked to undertake a short interview, so that we can ascertain your past qualifications and experience and map it against our academic entry criteria.
 This is because we want to make sure that those who apply, are likely to succeed with the right amount of time, effort and commitment.
 The flip side of this process also ensures that people who apply, aren’t better suited to Level II.

 Each case will be considered individually and where applicable, students will be asked to attend an extra day of practical at the start of the UK clinic event.
 This will happen if we believe that a student is likely to struggle with the practical contents of the course and potentially be unsuccessful in the completion of their certification.